 Some possible life insurance ratings for your obstructive sleep apnea:

 Mild Obstructive Sleep Apnea – Doesn’t require treatment.
-Most likely scenario is a standard life insurance rate from life insurance companies, with a possibility of preferred life insurance rates from some life insurance companies.
+The most likely scenario is a standard life insurance rate from life insurance companies, with a possibility of preferred life insurance rates from some life insurance companies.

-Moderate Obstructive Sleep Apnea – Requires use of a CPAP machine.
+Moderate Obstructive Sleep Apnea – Requires the use of a CPAP machine.
 If you are compliant with doctor orders, the most likely scenario is “standard” to standard plus a 50% table rating increase.

-If you are not compliant with doctors orders, the most likely scenario is a 50% table rating increase over standard rate to possible decline.
+If you are not compliant with doctor’s orders, the most likely scenario is a 50% table rating increase over the standard rate to possible decline.

 Severe Obstructive Sleep Apnea – Requires use of CPAP machine.
 Most likely scenario if compliant is a 100% table rate increase over the “standard” life insurance rates.
 If not compliant, most likely you will be declined by life insurance companies.

 Keep in mind that these are just sample underwriting guidelines as every life insurance case is different.
-We take the time to learn your medical history.
+We take the time to learn about your medical history.
 We then shop your medical information out to multiple life insurance companies in order to obtain the best possible life insurance rates for you.

 There is never any pressure or obligation with our life insurance service.
 We’ll give you the information you need in order to make an informed decision about your life insurance.

 Please take a moment to complete our life insurance quote request or give us a call at toll-free 800-909-2040 to discuss.